 - Basic C.P.R. and first aid courses are recommended for staff members.

 Experienced and new public event planners alike appreciate a good checklist.

 Ensure Safe Food Handling Practices

-The city of Chicago requires vendors attend a class by the Department of Health before submitting any applications.
+The city of Chicago requires vendors to attend a class by the Department of Health before submitting any applications.
 Also, vendors must obtain a Summer Festival Sanitation Training and Certification (offered by the Illinois Restaurant Association).
 The health officer, who determines whether a vendor will receive a permit for operation, maintains the authority to suspend any permit at any time.

-The city outlines detailed rules for food, containers, labels, food protection, personal personnel hygiene, food equipment, waste, booth construction and toxic material.
-It also requires vendors attend a mandatory sanitation seminar.
+The city outlines detailed rules for food, containers, labels, food protection, personal personnel hygiene, food equipment, waste, booth construction, and toxic material.
+It also requires vendors to attend a mandatory sanitation seminar.

 On a related note, special event liquor license(s) must be received 20 days prior to the event.

 Have a Plan for Contracting City Services

 Public or private contractors must be hired for a range of services, including posting No Parking signs, providing barricades, towing, refuse drums, recycling drums, liners, sweeping, refuse collection, electrical services, and/or sound equipment.
 In Chicago, the Department of Streets and Sanitation is available to provide such services on an hourly fee schedule based on expertise.

 Also, a recycling program is required as part of the special event permit package in Chicago.
 With the rise in popularity of green events, this is not a bad idea!

 Require Animal Permits

 If animals are involved in the event in any way, the city of Chicago requires submission with the event application of the name of a local veterinarian who will be present at the event.
 This person will be responsible for providing for any sick or injured animals.
 Also, the Commission on Animal Care and Control may inspect animals prior to their use in public activities.

 Manage Event Signage and Promotion